Kenitra Rabat-sale-kenitra, Morocco Travel Guide

 The coastal setting makes Plage Mehdia a prime spot for relaxation, whether swimming, sunbathing, or simply enjoying the ocean breeze and views.

-Kenitra's evening social scene focuses more on relaxed social interactions in cafes than on bustling nightlife, offering a glimpse into local leisure.
+Kenitra's evening social scene focuses more on relaxed social engagement in cafes than on bustling nightlife, providing a look into local leisure.

 Nightclubs and dedicated dancing venues are very limited in Kenitra.
 Nightlife is not a prominent feature of the city's social scene.